AnthonyCointre/holbertonschool-system_engineering-devops/web_infrastructure_design/0-simple_web_stack.md

-Simple web stack
+# Simple web stack

-- Components of the infrastructure:
+## Specifics about the infrastructure:

     - Server:
         - A server is a physical or virtual machine that hosts various services and applications required to run a website.
 It is assigned an IP address (in this case, 8.8.8.8).